ANIL CS RAO : WRITER - ARTIST - POET

 • Late Dad: Dr CVG Krishna Rao MD FACR

 His father, C.V.H.
-Rao, worked as a journalist - and was very close to the major players in pre-partition India such as Lord Louis Moutbatten and Bapu Ji.
+Rao, worked as a journalist - and was very close to the major players in pre-partition India such as Lord Louis Mountbatten and Bapu Ji.

 His mother, C. Lingamamba, was a homemaker.

-He is survived by his wife, Dr. Kusuma Rao; a son, Anil; a sister, Karuna; and two brothers, Hari and Ramu.
+He is survived by his wife, Dr. Kusuma Rao MD FACP; a son, Anil; a sister, Karuna; and two brothers, Hari and Ramu.

-Kris and Kusuma spent much of their professional life in Baltimore, Maryland.
+Dr. Rao and his wife Dr. Kusuma Rao MD spent much of their professional life in Baltimore, Maryland.
 He served at the University of Maryland, School of Medicine beginning in 1975, first as a section chief in neuroradiology, advancing to full professor in 1983, and resigning as clinical professor in 1991.
 He was chair of the Department of Radiology, Prince George’s General Hospital (1985–1998), and consultant neuroradiologist, Bethesda Naval Medical Center (1988–1990).

-From the mid-1970s through 1997, Kusuma was on the pathology staff at the Maryland Department of Health.
-Kris and Kusuma lived in a beautiful Frank Lloyd Wright-inspired home in the country near Ellicott City, Maryland, midway between Baltimore and Washington.
+From the mid-1970s through 1997, Dr Kusuma Rao oversaw the pathology staff at the Maryland Department of Health as one of its senior physicians.
+Both doctors Krishna and Kusuma lived in a beautiful Frank Lloyd Wright-inspired home in the country near Ellicott City, Maryland, midway between Baltimore and Washington.
 That home became a focal point for marvelous social occasions.
-Kris and Kusuma raised two fine boys, Anil and Sudhir.
+Dr Rao and his wife raised two fine boys, Anil and Sudhir.
 Sadly, Sudhir preceded his father in death by less than a year.

 In 1988, he partnered with notable Indian radiologist Dr. Kakarla Subba Rao MD in placing the first ever MRI scanner in Hyderabad - at the NIMS Hospital.

-Kris wrote or coauthored sixty original imaging articles and numerous radiological book chapters.
+Dr. Rao wrote or coauthored sixty original imaging articles and numerous radiological book chapters.
 Among the individual awards he received was a citation by the Sixth Asian Congress of Radiology for his contributions to imaging sciences.
-Kris was president of the Susruta Society of Radiology, Association of American Radiologist of Indian Origin (1986–1991).
+Dr. Rao was president of the Susruta Society of Radiology, Association of American Radiologist of Indian Origin (1986–1991).

 He was very straightforward and honest.
 His easy manner endeared him to his many friends all around the world.